learn more

 Output: QZ 2018/02

-<p>In multi-sensor coordinate measuring machines, sensors are used that are based on different physical principles.
-If several surface areas with different properties have to be measured on the same workpiece, several sensors are often necessary.
-With multi-sensor coordinate measuring machines, such measurements can be carried out without changing devices and all features can be linked in the same datum system.</p>
+<p>In coordinate metrology, sensors are used that are based on different physical principles.
+If several surface areas with different properties need to be measured on the same workpiece, several sensors are often required.
+With multisensor coordinate measuring machines, such measurements can be carried out without changing devices and all features can be linked in the same datum system.</p>

 File size: 1.75 MB